 Date Update 23.04.2015 1.5 Job Descriptions inserted for Deputy DSLs.
 4.2 No differentiation between children in need / children at risk in terms of no requirement to have parental consent for contact to be made with social care.
 5.3 insertion of the word "immediate" regarding referral to DOFA.
 5.17.2 Insertion of the word "promptly" regarding legal duty to refer to refer to DBS / the police.
-5.23 re retention of documentation arising from allegations against staff amended to 60 years 5.09.2016 from 10 years.
-Updated in line with new version of Keeping Children Safe in Education (May 2016) and the 3.09.2010 September 2016 version of ISI Handbook for the Inspection of Schools - Commentary on regulatory requirements.
+5.23 re retention of documentation arising from allegations against staff amended to 60 years 5.09.2016 In the september 2016 version of ISI Handbook for the Inspection of Schools - Commentary on regulatory requirements.
 All references to "pupils" replaced with "students."
 Paragraphs reordered to make policy more accessible.
 1.5 and 1.8 Key contacts updated and all designated persons inserted.
 Cross reference to hiring and lettings policy 2.2 reference to prompt action 2.7 reference to particular categories of student particularly vulnerable to bullying Reference to annual training updates for staff re notification of changes New flow chart inserted from updated version of KCSIE.
 Paragraph 4 Reordered to make procedures for staff clearer.
 Paragraph 5 Personal duty on teaching staff to report FGM to the police Missing and lost children procedures separated out for clarity - information re uncollected children inserted into separate policy for snr school (1.4) updated in light of KCSIE 2016 and ISI regulatory handbook.
 Whistleblowing policy removed and cross referenced to separate policy.
 Reference to NSPCC helpline.
 Appendices reordered.
 Appendix 1 abuse redefined in accordance with KCSIE September 2016.
-App 2 contacts updated App 4 - related policies section updated, Existing flow chart removed and inserted into main body of policy Changes approved by Chair of Governors and Governor with responsibility for safeguarding.
-8.10.2016 Revised policy adopted by Board of Governors at Annual Safeguarding Review.
+App 2 contacts updated App 4 - related policies section updated, Existing flow chart removed and inserted into main body of policy 8.10.2016 Changes approved by Chair of Governors and Governor with responsibility for safeguarding.
+Revised policy adopted by Board of Governors at Annual Safeguarding Review.
 09.02.2017 References updated in line with changes to digital security policies, deletion of some duplication.
 Time for retention of documentation re child protection concerns extended to indefinite in line with digital security policy.
 20.04.2017 Addition to para 18 and Appendix 1 to give greater prominence to "sexting" offences.
 22.06.2017 Paragraph 2 - clarification in Paragraph 2, "Scope", that this policy applies to those in regulated activity.
-07.10.2017 2.7 Recognition of gender issues as per KCSIE.
-4.10 Ensure transfer of any child protection file as soon as possible, in the event that a student leaves for another school
+07.10.2017 2.7 Recognition of gender issues as per KCSIE.4.10 Ensure transfer of any child protection file as soon as possible, in the event that a student leaves for another school